 After you have booked and confirmed your placement, please book your flights to arrive at either Kamuzu International Airportin Lilongwe or Chileka International Airport in Blantyre (So make sure you know the exact location of your project before booking flights).
 A member of staff from our local partner organization in Malawi will meet you on arrival at the airport and take you to the volunteer guest house or host family which will be your base for volunteering.

 Orientation and Placement will be done the next day.
 Both airports services numerous international carriers including the national airline Malawi Airlines.
 Malawi has good connections to destinations throughout Europe, the Asia- Pacific region, USA and Africa.

-LIVING IN LILONGWE OR BLANTYRE
+LIVING IN MALAWI

 Go Volunteer Africa's volunteers enjoy an extremely unique experience not only in the work they do but also in the atmosphere they live in.
 Volunteers working in Blantyre or Lilongwe are housed at our in-country Coordinator’s home, host family or volunteers’ house, depending on the interest of the volunteer.
 All accommodation environments allows volunteers to meet other travelers and to get to know each other better outside the work-site and forge friendships that will last a lifetime.

 The accommodations of course are clean and comfortable and will quickly become your second home.
 The African and western style toilet and shower facilities are shared between 4 or 10 people and, while we can’t always guarantee the hottest water, the facilities are more than adequate.
 The accommodation is always equipped with a lounge, TV, Kitchen, hand washing facilities, telephones, and spare electricity sockets.
 Life at the accommodations facilities is simple, unsophisticated and fun, perfect for unwinding from a busy day!